brianpos/UploadFIG/README.md

 During the processing this utility will:
 * Validate any fhirpath invariants in profiles
 * Validate any search parameters included
+(Note: These validation results should be verified as correct and investigate if they would impact the operation of the guide in your environment/toolchain)

 ## Running the utility
 ``` txt